professorlust/webxr/session-creation-explainer.md

 The following is an (incomplete) list of capabilities that applications might want to request or detect.
 The purpose is only to stimulate thought and discussion.
 Some of these may be candidates to be exposed as options while others may not.
 It seems very unlikely that any of these would become **session requirements**.

 **General:**
-* 3 vs. 6 DoF headset
+* Headset: 3 vs. 6 DoF
+  * This may be useful, for example, to determine whether to use cameras to get 6-DoF vs. a lower-power sensor-based 3-DoF implementation.
-* 0 vs. 3 vs. 6 DoF magic "window"
+* Magic "window": 0 vs. 3 vs. 6 DoF
 * Opacity details
 * Foveated rendering
 * Controllers